autoPayCrypto/autoWallet/README.md

 2. STORE SEED PHRASE IN A SAFE PLACE!

-3. LOAD IT WITH A SMALL AMOUNT OF ETH(.0005 IS PLENTY).
+3. LOAD IT WITH A SMALL AMOUNT OF BNB (.0005 IS PLENTY).

 4. LOAD IT WITH A SMALL AMOUNT OF THE TOKEN SELECTED IN THE WALLET TO ACTIVATE FUNCTION.